Syllabus

 Grading

-• Grades will be based on students’ execution of the 7 assignments.
-Programming assignment will be judged on understanding the algorithms, code design, and program documentation.
-Summaries will be judged on being concise and accurate.
-[100 points each]
+• Grades will be based on students’ execution of programming assignments, each of which involves understanding the algorithms, code design, and program documentation [10 points each]

-• Either two students or a single student will work on a project on their own during the last few weeks of the semester and give a short presentation of their work during the last two classes periods.
-I expect that group projects are twice as large as single student projects [100 points for the report and 100 points for the presentation]
+• Each student will work on a project on their own during the last 4 weeks of the semester and also give a short presentation of their work in the last regular lab-meeting.
+[15 points for the report and 15 points for the presentation]

-• There will be no midterm and no final exam, the project substitutes for a final examination.
-The total number of points is 900.
+• There will be no mid-term and final exams; the project substitutes for a final examination.

 Missed/Late Assignments